Delphes1980/holbertonschool-network/basics_0/README.md

-This is the readme for the network basics part 1
+This is the readme for the network basics tasks part 1